kashsuks/FileGrid/README.md

 ## Installation Guide

 In order to install FileGrid, head over to the [releases page](https://github.com/kashsuks/FileGrid/releases) and click on the latest release.
 After that, download the binary for whichever Operating System you use.

+### MacOS

+Double click on the executable file and it will run!

+### Windows 64

+Double click on the executable file and it will run!